MicrosoftDocs/sql-docs/docs/sql-server/end-of-support/sql-server-end-of-life-overview-v1.md

 - **Application support**: This is the best option if your application has not yet been certified for a newer version of SQL Server.
 - **Consistent infrastructure**: You don't have to change your infrastructure in any way.
 - **Technical support**: If you have Software Assurance, or another support plan, you can continue receiving technical support from Microsoft on your end-of-support SQL product.
 This is the only way to get support for SQL Server 2008 and SQL Server 2008 R2 after the end of the support date.
-- **Time** This option is available for three years, giving you extra time to certify your applications.
+- **Time**:  This option is available for three years, giving you extra time to certify your applications.

 ### Considerations